ricardojoserf/subdoler/README.md

 ![image](images/image1.jpg)

-Third, it calculates the subdomains of the domains in a Tmux session:
+Third, the subdomains of these domains are calculated using a Tmux session:

 ![image](images/image2.jpg)

-The program will wait until the user clicks the 'Enter' button:
+Then, the program will wait until the user clicks the 'Enter' button:

 ![image](images/image2_5.jpg)